-The Connecticut Association for Infant Mental Health, Inc. was formed by a workgroup out of the Child Health and Development Institute Early Childhood Task Force.
+The Connecticut Association for Infant Mental Health, Inc. was formed by a workgroup out of Child the Health and Development Institute Early Childhood Task Force.
 The inaugural workshop and membership meeting was held in the spring of 2004.
-CT-AIMH received its 501c3 designation in 2009.
-Members include professionals from various disciplines, students and caregivers including parents/families.
+CT- AIMH received its 501c3 non-profit designation in 2008.
+Members include professionals from various disciplines, students, caregivers, and families.

-The Connecticut Association for Infant Mental Health, Inc. provides statewide opportunities to enhance knowledge and to promote a positive influence on the social emotional health and development of infants, young children, and their families.
+The Connecticut Association for Infant Mental Health provides statewide opportunities to enhance knowledge and to promote a positive influence on the social emotional health and development of infants, young children, and their families.